Skip to main content

 CQC cleaning standards: what GP surgeries and healthcare practices need to know

 A CQC inspection looks beyond whether your premises are visibly clean.
 It looks for documented evidence of a consistent, controlled cleaning programme.
-Most practice managers discover the gap when it's too late.
+CQC Regulation 12 requires registered healthcare providers to maintain documented evidence of infection prevention and control — and most practice managers discover the gap when it is too late.

 What CQC actually inspects when it comes to cleaning